-We often suffer from body pain, some are severe and some not.
+We often suffer from body pain; some are severe, and some are not.
 Today let’s discuss one such pain known as Sciatica pain and What Causes Sciatica To Flare-Up?

 What is Sciatica?